 By rethinking the entrance, removing the existing elevator core and slightly extending the ground floor, break-out spaces are now an important part of the design.

-New glazed walls in the northwest corner will house a dedicated café, while outside, the landscaping will reveal the previously hidden entrance and incorporate attractive planting and seating.
-The enlarged foyer will be airy and welcoming.
+New glazed walls in the northwest corner house a dedicated café, while outside, the landscaping reveals the previously hidden entrance and incorporates attractive planting and seating.
+The enlarged foyer is airy and welcoming.

 Bright and easy to navigate

 A new fully glazed three-lift elevator and staircase core improves the flow of people around the building.